kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Intake

-The intake process identifies changes, through GitHub issues, where community contributions are welcome.
+The intake process will be modified to explicitly identifies changes, through GitHub issues, where community contributions are welcome.
 The maintainers will actively review GitHub issues to make this determination.
 Depending on the issue type (bug or feature request) and area (code or documentation), a set of criteria must be met before marking it as ready for contribution.
-The criteria used to make that decision may
+The criteria used to make that decision may include:
-include:

 1. The change is feasible for a community member to contribute.
 See [the appendix](#changes-not-available-for-contribution) for a definition of what